Senecio gregorii: Ecology

-These species are all found in the northwestern corner of New South Wales, exhibiting similar ecological preferences as S. gregorii.

 Evolutionary relationships

 Adaptive radiation is rapid and common in Senecio species, such as S. gregorii.
 The adaptive diversification of this genus has driven its widespread geographical distribution.
 Different species (such as those listed above) exhibit unique phylogenetic and morphological characteristics (e.g. leaf shape), owing to the convergence and divergence of species from a common ancestor.
 Besides adaptive radiation, evidence of local adaptation, polyploidy and hybridisation has been recorded in Senecio species.